Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 These units are so complex that it is impossible to go through all of the specs and features (which leaves me amazed that they can be sold so cheaply).
 Hopefully that's enough (I suspect too much) of an overview to leave most people without any major questions about this unit.

 These alarms only come with one remote.
 If you lose it, you'll have no recourse but to buy a whole new unit with a new remote.
 I highly suggest buying an extra remote or two and keeping the original remote as a spare, before you need it.
 They only cost a few dollars and can easily be configured.
-I actually made an Instructable on that topic just so it would properly be documented somewhere on the interwebs.
+I actually made a DIY on that topic just so it would properly be documented somewhere on the interwebs:

 Step 7: Remote Engine Disconnect - How to Implement (Theory)